Complex continued fractions, Kleinian and extremal theory for cusp excursions: Extremal value theory for the digits of continued fractions

-The goal of this section is to prove Theorem \ref{theorem: Gumbel Law for Bianchi Groups} for nearest-integer $\mathfrak{o}_d$-continued fraction expansions.
-There are two main elements to this proof.
-We first establish an asymptotic result for the probability that the norm of a given digit exceeds some large value of $t$ in Lemma \ref{lemma: chance of large digits}.
-Subsequently, we use a mixing property of the digits to argue that $(\abs{a_n})_n$ behaves like an independent sequence for the purposes of extreme value theory.
-Both the asymptotics and mixing results are based on recent work by Hiromi Ei, Hitoshi Nakada and Rie Natsui, who extended their previous results with Shunji Ito for Hurwitz complex continued fractions in \cite{Ei2019} to all complex continued fraction algorithms under our consideration in \cite{Ei23+}.
+Both the asymptotics and mixing results are based on recent work by Ei, Nakada and Natsui, who extended their previous results with Ito for Hurwitz complex continued fractions in \cite{Ei2019} to all complex continued fraction algorithms under our consideration in \cite{Ei23+}.

-The following lemma summarises some results from from \cite{Ei22} and \cite{Ei23+} that we require.
+The following lemma summarises some results from \cite{Ei22} and \cite{Ei23+} that we require.
 We assume throughout that $d=1,2,3,7,11$. \begin{lemma} Let $\lambda$ be the Lebesgue measure on $\mathbb{C}$.
-The map $G$ admits an ergodic invariant measure $\mu_d$ which is absolutely continuous with respect to the Lebesgue measure.
+The map $G_d$ admits an ergodic invariant measure $\mu_d$ which is absolutely continuous with respect to the Lebesgue measure.
 Furthermore there exists a $C'>0$ such that

 for every Borel set $A$.
 In fact, there is a partition

 into path-connected sets whose boundaries consist of a finite union of segments of circles and lines such that

 where $g_k$ is a real-analytic function on an open neighbourhood of $V_k$, $\mathbf{1}_{V_k}$ is the characteristic function on $V_k$ and $C$ is a normalizing constant which ensures $\mu_d$ is a probability measure. \end{lemma} See Figure \ref{figure: Nakada Partition and Dual} for an illustration of this partition.